 By cooking this beef brisket recipe in the oven first, and then glazing with barbecue sauce on the grill after, you get a deliciously moist, smoky, and perfectly cooked piece of meat.
 This beef brisket recipe is called "lazy man's" because it's so easy, but you'll call it "smart cook's" beef brisket when you taste the results.

-- 2 tbsp. smoked paprika
+2 tablespoons smoked paprika

-- 2 tbsp. fresh ground black pepper
+2 tablespoons freshly ground black pepper

-- 1 cup prepared barbecue sauce (or more as needed; see link below for easy barbecue sauce recipes)
+1 cup prepared barbecue sauce, or more as needed, see link below for easy barbecue sauce recipes

 Preheat oven to 375 F.

 Trim the beef brisket of any large amounts of excess fat.
 Leaving a thin layer of fat is desirable.
 Season the beef brisket on both sides with the smoked paprika, pepper, and salt.

 Place the onions in a shallow roasting pan, large enough to fit the beef brisket.
-Place the brisket, fat side up, on top of the onions, and roast uncovered for 1 hour.
+Place the brisket, fat-side up, on top of the onions, and roast uncovered for 1 hour.
 Remove the pan, and carefully wrap tightly with foil.
 Be sure you have a good seal around the pan, as this will keep in the moisture.